tldr-pages/tldr/pages/linux/vgs.md

 > Display information about volume groups.

-- Display informantion about volume groups:
+- Display information about volume groups:

 `vgs`

-- Display all volumne groups:
+- Display all volume groups:

 `vgs -a`